-Yeah, so the gist is, we’ve identified the five factors that we think that organizations need to take into consideration when it comes to understanding the employee experience with regards to work from home.
-And those five dimensions cover some, some are about the individual and how they’re feeling and doing, and some are about how individuals are doing in terms of the team.
+Yeah.
+So just as we've identified the five factors that we think that organizations need to take into consideration when it comes to understanding the employee experience with regards to work from home.
+And those five dimensions cover some, some are about the individual and how they're feeling and doing, and some are about how individuals are doing in terms of the team.
 And some are about the relationship between the firm and the individual.
-So those those five dimensions are well, first of all, it’s around, you know, productivity, you know, how how, what are the impacts to productivity, and I just spoke about, I just spoke about that, we like to look at that from two dimensions.
-One is just how productive you are, but it’s also how creative you are as an individual.
-So we, we put those things together.
-And we think that some of the big challenges that that we face are first of all, overcoming organizational biases that generally tend to assume that employees are going to be less productive and less creative working from home than they are at the office when in fact the there’s lots of really neat studies that had been done prior to COVID-19 empirical work, looking at things like people’s performance when they were working from home.
+So those those five dimensions are well, first of all, it's around, you know, productivity, how how, what are the impacts to productivity, and I just spoke about, I just spoke about that.
+We like to look at that from two dimensions.
+One is just how productive you are.
+But it's also how creative you are as an individual.
+So we we put those things together.
+And we think that some of the big challenges that that we face are, first of all, overcoming organizational biases that generally tend to assume that employees are going to be less productive and less creative working from home than they are at the office, when in fact, there's lots of really neat studies that had been done prior to COVID, 19, empirical work, looking at things like people's performance when they were working from home.
 And generally the studies indicate that that people can be more productive and more creative.
-And it’s, it’s a variety of reasons, everything from reduce commute time, decrease stress, to having the potential ability to work more in solitude, and be free of the of the distractions that keep us from thinking about new ideas or new ways to tackle problems.
-So so this is the the first dimension that that we study, which is around how do we recognize those potential barriers and biases around employee creativity and productivity, but then recommending solutions that can actually help help strengthen it and optimize it even more.
-Some of that is just like decreasing people’s likelihood to engage in multitasking, increasing people’s likelihood to engage in activities in a focused way by booking time to just do one thing.
-So if you’re multitasking right, now, it’s harder for you we would can give you a test of your of your working memory on what you recall from the conversation.
-And it’s going to be lower than if it was focused and you did things like doodle or draw or did other kind of mindless activities while you’re listening.
-So it’s about giving that kind of advice.
+And it's, it's a variety of reasons, everything from reduce commute time, decrease stress, to having the potential ability to work more in solitude, and be free of the of the distractions that keep us from thinking about new ideas are new ways to tackle problems.
+So so this is the first dimension that we study, which is around how do we recognize those potential barriers and biases around employee creativity and productivity, but then recommending solutions that can actually help help strengthen it and optimize it even more.
+Some of that is just like decreasing people's likelihood to engage in multitasking, increasing people's likelihood to engage in activities in a focused way by booking time to just do one thing.
+So if you're multitasking right, now, it's harder for you, we can give you a test of your of your working memory on what you recall from the conversation.
+And it's going to be lower than if it was focused and you did things like doodle or draw or did other kind of mindless activities while you're listening.
+So it's about giving that kind of advice.
 Another another dimension is around trust.
-And there’s some things here that are I think, for I know that part of your community is small business owners, and they manage teams and they’re probably it’s a very, very complex time for that.
+And there's some things here that are I think, for I know that part of your community is small business owners, and they manage teams and they're probably it's a very, very complex time for that.
 One of the things that our research shows is that when business leaders are able to help employees to understand the resilience and the recovery potential of the firm Then employees can feel more connected.
-And in particular, if if that communication is done in such a way that employees are able to see the connection between their effort, and the impact that they are having on that resilience and recovery potential of the firm, then they are more motivated, probably than ever to continue to work hard, and to help do their best that they can to facilitate the success of the firm.
+And in particular, if if that communication is done in such a way that employees are able to see the connection between their effort, and the impact that they are having on that resilience and recovery potential of the firm, then they are more motivated, probably than ever, to continue to work hard, and to help do their best that they can to facilitate the success of the firm.
 So, so addressing that kind of operational transparency is very important.

 Qasim Virjee 20:41

 Work from home.
-It’s funny, because I know, that’s fine.
+It's funny, because I know, that's fine.
 I just had a conversation actually, with Ginza, three, which is a consultancy, that specializes in systems for the transmission of knowledge.
 They help all sorts of organizations including like, the body that manages the LA airports, to, to create peer review systems and create on the job training mechanisms, and, and also promote cultures of knowledge exchange in organizations.
-And this was a big thing that that conversation yielded, as well as the insight that a lot of their clients that they work with, are dealing with this, this is a time when people feel so set apart from the community that normally justifies their sense of belonging to a company.
-And in order to strengthen that or bring that back again, there has to be this kind of return to onus, a sense of people seeing the the output of their work as resulting in a collective good feeling that that’s really something that’s so sticky and making someone feel part of an organization.
+And this was a big thing that that conversation yielded, as well as the insight that a lot of their clients that they work with, are dealing with this, this is a time when people feel so set apart from the community that normally justifies their sense of belonging to accompany.
+And in order to strengthen that or, or bring that back again, there has to be this kind of return to onus, a sense of people seeing that the output of their work is resulting in a collective good, it feeling that that's really something that's so sticky and making someone feel part of an organization.

 Kelly Peters 21:55

 Absolutely.
-Another dimension, then of our tool is around social connection.
-And this one’s particularly interesting, around work isn’t just showing up, to go in and do your job.
-It’s not just about having meetings to you know, tackle something at hand.
+Another dimension, then of our tool is around us social connection.
+And this one's particularly interesting, around work isn't just showing up, to go in and do your job.
+It's not just about having meetings to you know, tackle something at hand.
 But there is this element in need for social connection.
-And that’s, you know, acknowledging a colleague’s birthday, it’s asking them about their family, it’s having a laugh over coffee.
+And that's, you know, acknowledging a colleague's birthday, it's asking them about their family, it's having a laugh over coffee.
 And this is one of the most complex areas of working from home that we need to continue to tackle and requires companies to be bold, in order to help protect the culture.
-And we’ve, we’ve done a number of things.
-And I think that we need to, you know, continue experimenting with them, so long as the so long as the lockdown continues, but also as, as work from home becomes potentially a hybrid model, right?
+And we've we've done a number of things.
+And I think that we need to, you know, continue experimenting with them.
+So long as the so long as the lockdown continues, but also as as work from home becomes potentially a hybrid model, right?
 A permanent way of working, we need to figure out different ways to experiment and have fun with ways to sustain and create social connection.
-And I’ve been, you know, I’ve done all kinds of really fun, crazy things that I hadn’t ever, you know, we hadn’t done before, like, I don’t know, if you’ve done any these zoom parties, you know, where there’s a DJ, and folks, you know, put in costumes and, you know, dance in their living room.
-And so I’ve done a I’ve done a few of these, and, you know, they’re the first time was very novel The second time, you know, it was really into the DJ, but, you know, third time, a little bit more of like, let’s just play the music.
+And I've been, you know, I've done all kinds of really fun, crazy things that I hadn't ever, you know, we hadn't done before, like, I don't know, if you've done any of these zoom parties, you know, where there's a DJ, and folks, you know, costumes and dance in their living room.
+And so I've done, I've done a few of these.
+And, you know, the first time was very novel The second time, you know, it was really into the DJ, but, you know, third time, a little bit more of like, let's just play the music.
 But standing in front of the computer, you know, trying to do some moves, is too much of a spectator activity.
-And so Nevertheless, I was I was very excited to, you know, do this the first few times, you know, one or more formally organized events.
+And so Nevertheless, I was I was very excited to do this the first few times, you know, one or more formally organized events.
 And another one, you know, a friend had pulled together was a way to connect us all and have some fun.
-But you know, how and what should we continue to do that facilitate social connection but isn’t lame?
+But you know, how and what should we continue to do that facilitate social connection, but isn't lame?
 Right, exactly.
-So we’ve got so many incredible artists and performers and entertainers and event producers that are, you know, unemployed now that I think companies should bring some of these folks back in to brainstorm what are some other ways to help facilitate and foster that social connection?
-So I think that there’s an important opportunity there for for more innovation.
+So we've got so many incredible artists and performers and entertainers and event producers that are you know, unemployed now that I think companies to bring some of these folks back into brainstorm, what are some other ways to help facilitate and foster that social connection?
+So I think that there's an important opportunity there for for more innovation.

 Qasim Virjee 24:53

 Oh, I totally agree.
-It’s something that I was a running conversation on and we did one episode with my friend Tarun Who’s a festival director in Vancouver, the 5x festival.
+It's something that I was ever running conversation on.
+And we did one episode with my friend Tara Who's a festival director in Vancouver, the 5x festival.
 And this will be their first year taking their entire festival which has 1000s of participants online.
-And they’re more excited than ever to produce it.
-Now, it’s not something everyone can do.
+And they're more excited than ever to produce it.
+Now, it's not something everyone can do.
 And not everyone in that industry is able to reinvent themselves using technology.
 But, but some people who are looking to innovate at this time are definitely coming up with with tricks and means that will not only set the course for their audiences to expect from other vendors and producers that they interact with, but, but also hopefully inspire other people to to create ways for for us to interact in a fun way, for sure.
+Yeah.

 Qasim Virjee 28:13

-Managing spontaneity, like, spontaneity is something with these tools like zoom, and one on one conversations, they become so loaded, you right, everyone has their time in the queue to speak.
-And if it’s the wrong thing, it’s like, oh, no, they’re gonna record this and play it back.
-And I’ll have said the wrong thing, or use the swear word, or the impact of people’s participation in conversations feels so much more loaded.
+Managing spontaneity, like spontaneity is something with these tools like zoom, and one on one conversations, they become so loaded, you're right, everyone has their time in the queue to speak.
+And if it's the wrong thing, it's like, oh, no, they're going to record this and play it back.
+And I'll have said the wrong thing, or use the swear word, or the impact of people's participation in conversations feels so much more loaded.

 Kelly Peters 28:37

-That’s right.
-That’s right.
-So this, this fifth dimension, then is something else that we’ve we’ve put in our tool.
-So I mean, just to, you know, just stepping back, when we look at, you know, many companies are, of course, they’re like, Hey, how’s our team doing with work from home?
-How are people doing, but they’re constructing those tools in such a way that they’re, they’re not very first of all predictive of impact on things like productivity and job satisfaction and psychological safety.
+That's right.
+That's right.
+So this, this fifth dimension, then is something else that we've we've put in our tool.
+So I mean, just, you know, just stepping back, when we look at, you know, many companies are of course, so like, Hey, how's our team doing with work from home?
+How are people doing, but they're constructing those tools in such a way that they're they're not very first of all predictive of impact on things like productivity and job satisfaction and psychological safety.
 Our tool is built on these more robust measures, literature review, determining the right factors, the right measures, the right skills.
-You know, it’s the it’s the scientist approach and the behavioral scientist approach to building a tool that companies can use to really get a reliable pulse check on how the team is doing and understand where they should focus their their efforts.
+You know, it's the it's the scientist approach and the behavioral scientist approach to building a tool that companies can use to really get a reliable pulse check on how the team is doing and understand where they should focus their their efforts.